Phoenix Union High School District: Segregation of African American students

 Beginning in the late 1910s, Phoenix Union High School District began segregating its White and African American students.
 While segregation of elementary schools in Arizona was mandated, segregation of high schools was never required under Arizona law.

 In 1918, a "Department for Colored Students" that was established at a rear room of Phoenix Union High School's Commercial Building, with one teacher.
-The school's African American students were then housed in two small cottages that was separated from the PUHS campus by an irrigation ditch., and later placed at a rented house on 9th Street and Jefferson.
+The school's African American students were then housed in two small cottages that were separated from the PUHS campus by an irrigation ditch., and later placed at a rented house on 9th Street and Jefferson.

 A plot of land that would later become the Phoenix Union Colored High School (later George Washington Carver High School) was purchased in 1925.
 The site, a former four-acre landfill that was surrounded by warehouses, drew protests over safety and sanitary concerns.
 The school, however, was opened in 1926, and was the only one ever built exclusively to serve African American high school students in Arizona.

-The school was closed 1954, a year after a judge at the Maricopa County Superior Court ruled school segregation in Phoenix high schools was unconstitutional, in the case Phillips vs. Phoenix Union High Schools and Junior College District.
+The school was closed in 1954, a year after a judge at the Maricopa County Superior Court ruled school segregation in Phoenix high schools was unconstitutional, in the case Phillips vs. Phoenix Union High Schools and Junior College District.
 PUHS, along with Carl Hayden High School and South Mountain High School, took on the bulk of the school district's African American students after desegregation.

-To this day, Phoenix Union High School District's website makes few references to the school's segregated past, merely stating that Carver High was built to accommodate the district's African American population, and stating that the school closed, following integration.
+Phoenix Union High School District's website states that Carver High was built to accommodate the district's African American population, and stating that the school closed following integration.